paypronl/paypro-api-npm/README.md

 PayPro API for Node JS
 =========

-A small library that helps you using the PayPro API functionalities.
+A small library that helps you use PayPro's API functionalities.

 ## Installation